-Craig Colclough most recently appeared with LAO as the Father in Hansel and Gretel.
+Craig Colclough most recently appeared with LA Opera as the Father in Hansel and Gretel.

 His many other appearances with the company include Count Monterone in Rigoletto in 2018, and he will return as Amonasro in Aida in 2021.

-He began the 2019/20 season with his Metropolitan Opera debut in the title role of Macbeth, a role he performed with Belgium's Opera Vlaanderen in Antwerp in the summer of 2019.
-He will reprise the role of Macbeth with the company again this season, with performances in both Ghent and in Luxembourg.
-He will also perform the role of Bishop Dyer in Craig Bohmler's Riders of the Purple Sage.
+Mr. Colclough began the 2019/20 season with his Metropolitan Opera debut as the title role in Macbeth, a role he performed with Belgium’s Opera Vlaanderen in Antwerp in the summer of 2019.
+He reprises the role of Macbeth with the company again this season, with performances in both Ghent and in Luxembourg, and he returns to Arizona Opera for a role debut as Bishop Dyer in Riders of the Purple Sage.
 Engagements originally scheduled before the COVID-19 shortened season included a return to LA Opera as Figaro in The Marriage of Figao, and a tour with Gustavo Dudamel and the Mahler Chamber Orchestra to Barcelona, Dortmund, and Luxembourg.
 The 2020/21 season includes performances with Washington National Opera in the role of Henry Kissinger in Nixon in China and as Kurwenal in Tristan und Isolde with Opera Vlaanderen.

 His engagements for the 2018/19 season included debuts with Opera Vlaanderen in Belgium as Count Telramund with Lohengrin and with the Frankfurt Opera as Fra Melitone in La Forza del Destino.
 In July 2018, he debuted at Covent Garden as Pistola in Falstaff.